More about: 13 Best Tours and Day Trips in Prague

 4. Prague Beer Tour

-A very important part of your visit to Prague is discovering its gastronomy and its beer and liquor culture.
-On this tasting tour you can visit several of the city's typical establishments where you can try three different Czech beers and sample home-brewed spirits.
-In addition to strolling around the Old Town Square, you will understand the importance of beer in the Czech Republic and learn how to toast.
+An important part of your visit to Prague is discovering its cuisine and beer and liquor culture.
+On this tasting tour, you can visit several typical establishments in the city where you can try three different Czech beers and taste the house liquors.
+In addition to strolling through Old Town Square, you will understand the importance of beer in the Czech Republic and learn how to toast.

 Information